navidshad/Realtime-AI-Voice-Lipsync-API/README.md

-# APIKA - AI-Powered Virtual Course Consultant
+# AI-Powered Interactive KodeKloud Assistant (APIKA)

 APIKA is an interactive conversational AI assistant designed to streamline the course discovery process for KodeKloud applications.
 This assistant provides real-time, voice- and text-based consultations to guide users toward the most relevant DevOps courses and learning paths through a dynamic and personalized interface.